Lodoelama/Lodoelama/README.md

 *Paralegal* at Everest Consultancy Services (Present)
 - **Document Preparation**: Prepared and reviewed legal documents, ensuring accuracy and compliance with regulations.
-- **Legal Research**: Conducted extensive legal research to support case preparation and litigation.
-- **Client Management**: Managed client relationships and coordinated communication, demonstrating my interpersonal skills and ability to explain complex information in an understandable way.
 - **IT Troubleshooting**: Assisted in resolving technical issues within the office, including software installation, network connectivity problems, and basic system troubleshooting.
-T
 - **Data Management**: Responsible for managing and protecting sensitive client data, demonstrating my understanding of the importance of data security and privacy.
 - **Software Proficiency**: Developed proficiency in a range of software tools used for legal research and document preparation, showing my ability to quickly learn and adapt to new technologies.